Hampton School: History

-Although Hampton School was founded in 1557, there was provision in the will that the school would only continue as long as the vicar, churchwardens and parishioners carried out his requests.
+Although the school was founded in 1557, there was provision in Hammond's will that the school would only continue as long as the vicar, churchwardens and parishioners carried out his requests.
 If not, then the properties would revert to his heirs.
 It seems that the school did not survive beyond 1568, or possibly earlier, and the properties reverted to the heirs.

 Subsequently, however, the school re-opened in 1612.
 This was as a result of a commission established to enquire into the fate of Tudor charities that had disappeared for various reasons.
 The "learned counsell on bothe sides" reached deadlock at the commissioners.
 However, in the spirit of compromise and through the generosity of the then legal owner of the properties, Nicholas Pigeon, the school was re-endowed.

 The early school was on the site of St Mary's Church by the River Thames.
 It moved to a site on Upper Sunbury Road in 1880.
 The new school buildings cost £8,000 and were built in the Elizabethan Tudor style to accommodate 125 day boys and 25 boarders.
 The school moved to its present site on Hanworth Road in 1939.
 The new 28-acre site allowed for expansion and the potential to provide for 600–650 boys.
 The foundation stone was laid on 5 July 1938 and a year later the school was opened.